• Skip to primary navigation

 Why you will love this recipe:

-• It's got the best flavour!
-It's perfectly spiced with both cinnamon and nutmeg and is topped with the most delicious cashew cream cheese frosting.
+• This healthy carrot cake banana bread has the best flavour!
+It's a fun twist on traditional banana bread and is perfectly spiced with both cinnamon and nutmeg and is then topped with the most delicious cashew cream cheese frosting.

-• This gluten free carrot cake banana bread is super moist and has the best texture, even though it's grain free and healthy!
+• This carrot cake banana bread is super moist and has the best texture, even though it's grain free, gluten-free, dairy free, and refined sugar-free recipe.

-• It's so easy to make and only takes a few minutes to assemble.
+• It's so quick and easy to make and only takes a few minutes to prepare.
+Just like my paleo sandwich bread.

-• It makes a great breakfast, snack or dessert option.
+• This bread makes a great breakfast, snack or dessert.

-• If you love carrot cake you will also love these healthy carrot cake donuts.
+If you love carrot cake you will also love my healthy carrot cake donuts.

-• Almond flour - one of my favourite paleo flours to bake with.
+• Almond flour - almond flour is one of my favourite gluten-free flours to bake with.
 It helps give this bread the most perfect texture.
 You could swap this for cashew flour.
+Do not try swapping this for other flours such as oat flour, whole wheat flour, all purpose flour or a gluten free flour blend.

-• Tapioca flour - to give this bread a nice light and fluffy texture .
-DO NOT try swapping this for cassava flour.
+• Tapioca flour - this is used to give this bread a nice light and fluffy texture.
+Do not try swapping this for cassava flour as they are very different.

-• Coconut flour - to help firm up the bread .
+• Coconut flour - when combined with the other flours, coconut flour helps give this delicious bread the perfect texture.
 I don't recommend trying to swap this for any other flour.

 • Bananas - it just wouldn't be banana bread without the bananas!
-Bananas also help to give this bread the perfect amount of sweetness and moisture.
+Bananas help to give this bread the perfect amount of sweetness and moisture.
+Be sure to use ripe bananas or extra ripe bananas rather than green bananas.

-• Carrots - to help give this bread the taste of carrot cake!
+• Carrots - shredded carrots help give this bread the delicious taste of carrot cake!
 The carrots also provide moisture and natural sweetness.

 • Honey - one of my favorite natural sweeteners that helps give this bread the most delicious flavour!
 You could swap this for maple syrup instead.